hettel/JavaConcurrency/README.md

-# Metropolia Summer School 2020
+# Lecture: Concurrent Programming with Java

 This repository contains some code templates for my lecture.